rssh/scala-gopher/README.md

 ### Replication

  Replicated transputer is a set of identical transputers t_{i}, running in parallel.
-It cam be created with `gopherApi.replicate` call.
+It can be created with `gopherApi.replicate` call.
 Next code fragment:

 ~~~ scala
 val r = gopherApi.replicate[MyTransputer](10)
 ~~~

  will produce ten copies of MyTransputer (`r` will be a container transputer for them).
 Ports of all replicated internal transputers will be shared with ports of the container.
-(I.e. if we will write something to input port then it will be read by one of the replicas; if one of the replicas will write something to out port, this will be visible in out port of container.)
+(I.e. if we will write something to input port then it will be read by one of the replicas; if one of the replicas will write something to out port, this will be visible in out port of the container.)

  Mapping from a container to replica port can be changed from sharing to other approaches, like duplicating or distributing, via applying port transformations.